 “I guess it’s like a voice inside my heart; reminding me that there is nothing to fear in the things that I am afraid of.” – Tove Lo

-There was one specific song on Tove Lo’s album in March that really touched my soul one morning on the metro.
-It’s called Imaginary Friend, and the quote above is from that song.
+There was one specific song on Tove Lo’s album in March that really touched my soul one morning on the Metro.
+It’s called Imaginary Friend, and the quote above is from that track.
 The song makes you think she has an imaginary friend that she calls on when she is going through a hard time.
-However, at the end of the song, you realize there is more to the story.
+However, at the end of the track you realize there is much more to the story.
 This was an important insight for me, understanding that things go beyond the surface.
-A good lesson that helped me through this time.
+It was a useful lesson that helped me through this time.

 Tove Lo: Imaginary Friend

 One of my close friends was strong enough to point out how I was reacting to certain things, and pretty much from that point on, I was more aware of things like my deliberate avoidance of using the Spanish language or becoming negative about certain things in life (that I am usually not negative about).
-Looking back, it was her good-natured spirit that made me become aware of what was happening.
+Looking back, it was her good-natured spirit that made me alert to what was happening.
 I became aware of my actions and myself; I realized that I needed to make changes.
-Shortly thereafter, I signed up for private lessons with a Spanish conversation tutor, Enrique, who quickly became a Spanish friend.
+Shortly thereafter, I signed up for private lessons with a Spanish conversation tutor, Enrique, who quickly became a firm friend.

 There Is No Can’t In Resilience Abroad

-During my grief process abroad, I had a tipping point and this was it.
-Before the death of my grandmother, I signed up for Spanish classes at a private academy upon my return from my winter vacation.
+During my grief process abroad, I had a tipping point.
+Before the death of my grandmother, I signed up for Spanish classes at a private academy upon returning from my winter vacation.
 After a few lessons and the week after my grandma’s death in January, the instructor approached me after class and asked me in Spanish if I would consider moving down a level.
-I replied to her again with tears in my eyes and said in Spanish, “lo siento, eres muy mal profe.”
+With tears in my eyes, I turned to her and said:, “lo siento, eres muy mal profe.”

 The instructor did not realize that I was one week out from the recent death of my grandmother.
-It was so hard to try to get to class let alone try to communicate in a foreign language.
+It was so hard to try to make it to class, let alone try to communicate in a foreign language.
 I tried my best and in the end, it all worked out because I met Enrique.
 I realized in my first few sessions with Enrique that the previous teacher had caused me to doubt myself and subconsciously I was stalling with words that I had never had trouble with before.

 If a student is struggling, find out more.
 Don’t assume it’s their proficiency level right away.
 Most important, don’t tell them they can’t.
-Often times we are so quick to doubt or blame others for their shortcomings.
+Many times we are so quick to doubt or blame others for their shortcomings.
 ENCOURAGE your students to try their best!
 Look beyond the surface.